isbrycee/OralGPT/README.md

 ## ✨ Introduction

 **OralGPT** is a **series multimodal large language model (MLLM) specialized in digital dentistry**.
 It supports diverse dental imaging modalities, including:

 - Intraoral images & videos
-- Clinical photographs
+- Photographs
 - Panoramic X-rays
 - Periapical radiographs
 - Cephalometric radiographs
 - Histopathological slides
 - Textual Question & Conversation

+OralGPT aims to be the foundation MLLM for AI-driven digital dentistry — bridging multimodal reasoning with clinical expertise.
 With **Chain-of-Thought (CoT) reasoning**, OralGPT simulates the diagnostic process of radiologists, ensuring outputs that are **interpretable, trustworthy, and clinically reliable**.

 ---

 ## 🔔 News

+- **[2025-09-11]** 🎉 Our paper of **OralGPT** has been released on [arXiv](https://arxiv.org/abs/2509.09254).
-🏃‍♀️ More datasets, models, and evaluations are under development.
-For collaboration, please contact: 📮 isjinghao@gmail.com
+- 🏃‍♀️ More datasets, models, and evaluation tools are under active development.
+- 🤝 For collaboration inquiries, please contact us at: 📮 isjinghao@gmail.com
 ---

 ## 🔮 Upcoming Updates

 - 📦 Release of **MMOral-Bench v2**
-- 📑 Expanded **instruction dataset**
+- 📑 Expanded **instruction dataset** with more diverse dental imaging modalities
-- 🧪 Evaluation toolkit for reproducible benchmarking
+- 🧪 Release of **OralGPT-O3**

 ---